salopst/salopst.github.io/content/posts/2018-06-16-pi-hole-dns-level-ad-blocker.md

 categories:
 - Linux
 - Networking
-- Nech
+- Tech
 tags:
-- ad blocking
+- ad-blocking
-- DIG Internetz
+- DIG
 - DNS
-- raspberry pi
+- Raspberry-pi
 ---

 Getting pretty annoyed with keeping track of which browser on which machine has which add blockers installed, so it's time for a more holistic approach.
 Enter, stage left, the [Pi-hole](https://pi-hole.net/).
 In short it: